RichLogan/CiscoSpark-UnitySDK/README.md

 - Better Testing
 - Full Documentation

+## Docs

+Working on it!

+For the moment I'm uploaded the latest generated stuff here if you really want to look: [Documentation](https://cisco.box.com/s/e30uljet1rv80nwy8nk6g57p4tl2fmty)

 ## About
 This library takes advantage of the new `UnityEngine.Networking.UnityWebRequest` functionality introduced in Unity 5.4, as well as running all methods via Coroutines and returning results and errors using `System.Action`, in order to be non-blocking.
 I took inspiration from the NodeJS callback style using error, response.